The College of Engineering

 Drexel University’s long tradition in the field of experiential learning has now been extended into many of its master’s programs in science, business, and engineering.

-This option, called the Graduate Co-op Program (GCP), provides students with the opportunity to gain work experience directly related to their career goals while earning academic credit.
-Students who have earned a minimum of 24 credits with a GPA of at least 3.0 are eligible to participate.
-Employment typically lasts six months, during which students enroll in a special 3 credit GCP course coinciding with their term of employment.
-Students gain work experience while earning salaries.
+This option, called the Graduate Co-op Program (GCP), provides students with the opportunity to gain work experience directly related to their career goals.
+Employment typically lasts six months.
 It is important to note that the GCP program does not guarantee a job.
 It is a market-driven process for the candidates as well as employers.
 GCP provides the tools and contacts; the student must qualify for the job on the basis of merit, qualifications, and skills.

 Further information on the GCP program is available at the Drexel Steinbright Career Development Center.